All posts by Steve Bennett

 • 4 x Flying100m very fast rests 3min.

 The 400m event needs special training at the slower 400m race speed.
-The ability to relax and use little energy is important at race pace.
+The ability to relax and use little energy is essential at race pace.

 Some sessions to improve performance in the 400m are: